warthog-network/astro-website/src/content/news/RafikiNewYear.md

 ===================

-Shifu's great Proof-of-Balanced-Work (PoBW) invention and his Janushash algorithm specifically resulted from hard work and a long a continuous refinement process.
+Shifu's great Proof-of-Balanced-Work (PoBW) invention and his Janushash algorithm specifically resulted from hard work and a long continuous refinement process.
 For weeks I remember we had discussions about how to improve the algorithm and to find a balance for the parameters for CPU and GPU efficiency.

 <br/><br/>
 <h1>First Listings</h1>